iisalazar/cmsc-final-project/README.md

 - pipenv
 - mysql-python-connector

+## Pre-requisites
+1. Must have `mariadb` or `mysql` installed on your local machine
+2. Create the tables and seed the database by using the SQL query dumps provided

 ## How to run
 1. You must have python3 and pipenv installed
 2. After that, open up your terminal.
 Make sure you're in the directory with the source code (you should've `cd'd` to the source code by now)